minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 The next step in your project is creating a design document.
 There, you'll describe how your project will be created according to the rules of the application framework that you're using.

 Meanwhile, keep an eye on the **GitHub Issues** for your project.
-This is where you will get feedback on whether your project is acceptable as it is.
+This is where you will get feedback on whether your project is accepted as it is described, or you need to make some changes.